Data Protection Addendum

 14. OTHER DATA

-In the course of providing the Services, NextRoll Limited may also process Service Data and Performance Data.
-NextRoll Limited determines the purposes and means of the processing of Service Data and Performance Data (except the extent that any Performance Data may include Customer CRM Data), including to enable it to better target online advertising and to improve its products and services across all NextRoll customers.
+In the course of providing the Services, NextRoll Limited may also process Service Data and Performance Reports.
+NextRoll Limited determines the purposes and means of the processing of Service Data and Performance Reports (except the extent that any Performance Reports may include Customer Personal Data), including to enable it to better target online advertising and to improve its products and services across all NextRoll customers.